mrkamel/search_cop/CONTRIBUTING.md

 # Contributing

-There are two ways to contribute: issues and pull requests
+There are two ways to contribute: issues and pull requests.

 ## Issues